oresat/oresat-endcaps/README.md

 # "End Cap" PCBs for OreSat

 These are the "end cap" PCBs that attach to the +Z and -Z ends of the satellites.
 Mostly these are to protect the end cards from "space", as well as to hold the magnetometers (two per end cap) as far as away from ferrous stuff as possible.
-It's also a good place for backup antennas, specifically patch antennas (S band and L1).
+It's also a good place for backup antennas, specifically patch antennas (S band and GPS L1).

 ## Features